haven-protocol-org/haven-explorer/README.md

-# Onion Monero Blockchain Explorer
+# Onion Haven Blockchain Explorer

 Currently available Haven blockchain explorers have several limitations which are of special importance to privacy-oriented users: